Jetsun Pema (born 1940): Cultural references

 She wrote an autobiography in 1997, called Tibet: My Story.
 In the 1997 film Seven Years in Tibet, starring Brad Pitt and David Thewlis, a film based on the book by Heinrich Harrer, Jetsun Pema portrayed her real-life mother in the film as the mother of the young 14th Dalai Lama.

 In the Nickelodeon series Avatar: The Legend of Korra, the wife of Korra's Airbending Master Tenzin is named "Pema", in honor of Jetsun Pema.
-Tenzin is himself named in honor of Tenzin Gyatso, the 14th incarnation of the Dalai Lama.
+Tenzin is himself named in honor of Jetsun Pema's brother the 14th Dalai Lama, whose spiritual name is Tenzin Gyatso.